cyberphor/knowledge-base/cloud/performance-monitoring/README.md

-# Cloud Monitoring
+# Performance Monitoring
-Cloud monitoring is when the performance of cloud-based resources are measured.
+Cloud performance monitoring is when the performance of cloud-based resources are measured.
 It uses telemetry (i.e., the remote measurement of variables) to detect changes, errors, failures, and threats to reliability and availability.

 ```mermaid
 flowchart LR